KooshaYeganeh/opendiag/README.md

 **You can USE this Tools to Communicate with ELM327**

-obd-II library (Python): Great for programmatically interacting with the ECU.
+obd-II library (Python): Great for programmatically interacting with the ECU.<br/>
-can-utils: Useful for low-level CAN bus communication and raw CAN frame handling.
+can-utils: Useful for low-level CAN bus communication and raw CAN frame handling.<br/>
-ELM327 command-line tool: Provides simple command-line interaction with the ELM327 adapter.
+ELM327 command-line tool: Provides simple command-line interaction with the ELM327 adapter.<br/>
-PyOBD: Another Python library alternative.
+PyOBD: Another Python library alternative.<br/>
-miniscan: A minimalistic tool for sending simple OBD-II commands.
+miniscan: A minimalistic tool for sending simple OBD-II commands.<br/>
-Termite: For manual interaction via a serial terminal.
+Termite: For manual interaction via a serial terminal.<br/>

 ## Usage 📋